itsho15/hisham-hilmy/README.md

-This Widget Class to Filter Posts by Categories , Post types , Post-per-page
+This Widget Class For Wordpress to Filter Posts by Categories , Post types , Post-per-page

 Just include it in Functions.php ,
 To Design The Layout in front end